commonform/commonform-renderer/README.md

 3. An `Object` of optional rendering parameters

 Such packages return a rendering of the provided Common Form in some format or another, such as Markdown or HTML.

+Compliant renderers do _not_ guarantee their arguments won't be modified.